linux-fertxo/docker/crowdsec/README.md

 ```
 >

-Again, allow a few minutes until all is properly restarted.
+Again, allow a few minutes until all is properly settled down.
 In the `crowdsec` log we'll start to see interesting things:

     ..."loading acquisition file : /etc/crowdsec/acquis.d/traefik.yaml"
     ..."Adding file /var/log/traefik.log to datasources" type=file
 >

-We can check if it has recognized the bouncer (it's possible that not all the followinf information appear during the first few minutes):
+We can check if it has recognized the bouncer (it's possible that all the following information won't appear during the first few minutes):
 ```bash
 docker exec crowdsec cscli bouncers list
 ----------------------------------------------------------------------------------------------------------------